Creating a Specification Context

 Creates an inspection queue record for every third item receipt.

-If an item is received five times, the trigger creates inspection queue records for receipts 1 and 4.
+If you receive an item five times, the trigger creates inspection queue records for receipts 1 and 4.

-The Quality Specification Context form displays the assembly item which, when built or completed, should be inspected.
+The Quality Specification Context form shows the assembly item that should be inspected when it’s built or completed.

-To not display this field in search lists and forms, check the Inactive box.
+4. If you don’t want this field to show up in search lists and forms, check the Inactive box.